nodeshift/nodejs-reference-architecture/docs/functional-components/static-assets.md

 Origin servers communicate caching instructions via the header `Cache-Control`.
 The values of `Cache-Control` are called directives.
 Example directives include: `max-age`, `no-store, no-cache, must-revalidate`, `public, private`, etc.

 Freshness control of the resource happens in cache and is based on time.
-The validation happens on origin server is based on time and identifiers (ETags).
+The validation that happens on origin server is based on time and identifiers (ETags).

 ### Naming Static Assets